 - Dance to electro and house at Phonox nightclub, or party on at all-night venue Electric Brixton.

-- Keep an eye out for evening concerts and sporting events at iconic Wembley Stadium, currently home to Tottenham Hotspur and the NFL London Games.
+- Keep an eye out for evening concerts and sporting events at iconic Wembley Stadium, home to the England national football teams and the NFL London Games.

 - Sing along to hits from your favourite music legends at SSE Arena, Wembley’s concerts

-- Catch a show at 2,000-capacity Troubadour Wembley Park Theatre, which is due to open in summer 2019.
+- Catch a show at 2,000-capacity Troubadour Wembley Park Theatre.

-- Take your pick from vendors selling everything from kulcha to kebabs at Boxpark Wembley – look out for Saturday night club nights.
+- Take your pick from vendors selling everything from kulcha to kebabs at Boxpark Wembley – look out for Friday Feelings events and Saturday club nights.

 - Learn more about Jewish culture with classes, talks, film screenings and other evening events at JW3.